tankeryang/presto-tools/presto-etl/README.md

   --presto.schema PRESTO_SCHEMA
                         set presto schema
   --sql.url.prefix SQL_URL_PREFIX
-                        set the gitlab url (route to the system name [e.g. crm, mms, fpos etc.]) for sql file --sql.dir SQL_DIR     set the parent diretory for sql file --sql.names [SQL_NAMES [SQL_NAMES ...]]
+                        set the git repo url. (route to the system name [e.g. crm, mms, tpos, etc.]) for sql file --sql.dir SQL_DIR     set the parent diretory for sql file (the dir name is always be the table name.)
+  --sql.names [SQL_NAMES [SQL_NAMES ...]]
-                        set the sql file name for sql file, avalible to recieve multiple argment --placeholder.config [PLACEHOLDER_CONFIG [PLACEHOLDER_CONFIG ...]]
+                        set the sql file name for sql file, avaliable to recieve multiple argment. (the sql name is always be the function name, like create, fully, loop, etc.)
+  --placeholder.config [PLACEHOLDER_CONFIG [PLACEHOLDER_CONFIG ...]]
-                        set the placeholder config
+                        set the placeholder config. (the format of this option is <sql.name>:<placeholder.sql.name>. see the annotate
+                        of function get_placeholder_config() for more detail
+                        to use it)
 ```

 - usage: